Chapter 17

 “You weren’t completely buried,” Mia interjected.

-“And thank goodness they weren’t,” nodding in exaggeration before turning his eyes back to the twins, “Just think, we may never have found you!”
+“And thank goodness they weren’t,” nodding in exaggeration, his gaze fixed on the twins, “Just think, we may never have found you!”

 “Oh good grief!” cried Cody.
 “There wasn’t that much snow, although, it was terrible.”

-In they went one at a time, each removing their outer clothes and, while yet in their under layers, crawled under caribou blankets.
-The storm roared like the world would end and, oddly perhaps, as they closed their eyes, their dry tent and warm beds never felt better.
+In they went one at a time, each removing their outer clothes and, while still in their underlayers, crawling under caribou blankets.
+The storm roared as if the world would end and, oddly perhaps, as they closed their eyes, their dry tent and warm beds never felt better.

 Click here for, Chapter 18